 Prep Your Pipes

-When was the last time you did an inspection of the pipes in your home?
+When was the last time you inspected the pipes in your home?
 Should they freeze up, there is a chance that they could burst and cause some severe water damage to your property.
 If you live in an older home, you must check your pipes when winterizing, though you should also do so on a modern property.
 Insulate your pipes well, especially those that are touching exterior walls, and check all the faucets regularly throughout winter to ensure that you have a quick stream and, therefore, no worrying blockages.

 While checking your pipes, you should also consider looking at your gutters.
 You can also tick off the list when you are looking into your roof’s current condition.
 You want your gutters to be clean and free of debris.
 If they have too much in them, they could then freeze.
 The added weight of the guttering could then cause it to collapse and cause damage to your home.
 Make sure that everything is clean and empty to avoid this unnecessary damage.